 Revenues are reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions.
 Contributions that are restricted by donors are reported as increases in net assets without donor restrictions if the restrictions expire in the reporting period in which the contributions are recognized.
-There are no net asset with donor restrictions at December 31, 2023 or 2022, and therefore, this classification of net assets is not presented.
+There are no net assets with donor restrictions at December 31, 2024 or 2023, and therefore, this classification of net assets is not presented.